IPCV-AI-FOR-AN-EYE/image_stitching/README.md

 2) finalimage.jpg = being the final panorama image

 How to execute our project:

-Step1- Clone this repository
+1) Clone this repository
-Step2- Add the relevant paths to the images and in the correct order in stitch.py Step3- run the stitch file= python3 stitch.py
+2) Add the relevant paths to the images and in the correct order in stitch.py
+3) Run the stitch file= python3 stitch.py